-• Road to Revolution 8

-• Founder of Communist Party 17

-• Strategist of Class Battles 38

-• Leader of a Revolution that Ushered In a New Era 62
+Road to Revolution7Founder of the Communist Party15Strategist of Class Battles35Leader of a Revolution that Ushered In a New Era56Great Builder of Socialism79International Significance of Leninism125

-• Great Builder of Socialism 88

-• International Significance of Leninism 142

-В. Зевин, Г. Голиков В. И. ЛЕНИН. ЖИЗНЬ И ДЕЯТЕЛЬНОСТЬ на английском языке Цена 64 коп. • The contribution made to political theory and practice by Lenin, who entered the historical scene at the turn of the 19th and 20th centuries, ushered in a new stage in the development of Marxism and a new phase in the international working-class movement.
-The significance of Lenin's contribution to the teachings of Marx and Engels, whether it lies in the field of philosophy, political economy, or scientific communism, is truly great and cannot be overestimated.
-In carrying forward the cause of Marx and Engels and applying their ideas to the new historical epoch, Lenin formulated the answers to the most vital problems of social development, problems which continue to agitate the minds of people everywhere and upon whose solution the future of the revolutionary movement and of all mankind depends.
+The theoretical and practical contribution to Marxism by Vladimir Lenin who entered the historical scene at the turn of the 19th and 20th centuries, ushered in a new stage in the development of this teaching and a new phase in the international working-class movement.
+The significance of Lenin's contribution, whether it lies in the field of philosophy, political economy, or scientific communism, is truly great.
+In carrying forward the cause of Marx and Engels and applying their ideas to the new historical epoch, Lenin gave the answers to the most vital problems of social development, problems which continue to agitate the minds of people everywhere and upon whose solution the future of the world revolutionary movement and of all mankind depends.

 Lenin's teaching, Leninism, is the Marxism of our epoch.
-Associated with his name and his teaching are the prominent revolutionary changes of the 20th century which have altered the face of the world and which mark the turn of mankind towards socialism and communism.
+Associated with his name and his teaching are the revolutionary changes of the 20th century which have altered the face of the world and which mark the turn of mankind towards socialism and communism.
 Lenin was history's first Marxist and working-class leader to head the popular movement for the translation into life of the theories of scientific communism.
 He was the first to direct a victorious proletarian revolution, and the first leader of a socialist state.